IMT Ghaziabad PGDM Admissions 2026

 After graduation, students can also start their own agricultural business or venture.
 The curriculum will also include a compulsory internship that provides the students with the necessary practical training and knowledge.
 Some of the popular job roles are Agriculture Trader, Bio-Compost Sales Head, Market Analyst, Farm Appraiser, Farm Business Manager, Agribusiness Manager and Commodity Merchant.

-India is an agricultural hub, there are a lot of job opportunities available for graduates in the field of agriculture.
-Once students have completed their MBA in Agri-Business Management, can also apply for several management-level jobs and earn good salary.
-In the table below, we have mentioned the popular job roles along with job descriptions and average salary.
+India is an agricultural hub, and there are a lot of job opportunities available for graduates in the field of agriculture.
+Once students have completed their MBA in Agri-Business Management, they can also apply for several management-level jobs and earn a good salary.
+In the table below, we have mentioned the popular job roles along with job descriptions and average salaries.

 Source: AmbitionBox